What are the Scheduled Receipts? – 1 Clear Example

 The net requirement of a company is also known as the planned order receipts, and it is determined only after netting the available and scheduled arrivals from the gross.

 The result of this netting is also known as the projected available balance.
-If the projected available balance is,
+If the projected available balance is equal to the specified safety stock or more than the specified safety stock (in case flour consumption in one month exceeds the gross), no net requirement is planned.

-No net requirement is planned.
 However, a planned order is generated if the projected available balance is less than the specified safety stock.
+The MRP system maintains the planned order schedule, also known as planned order receipts.

 It is only generated after considering all the scheduled receipts and on-hand stock dated to the crucial period.